Section C. Academic Restructuring

 - The proposal will be evaluated by the appropriate department, College/School Council(s),

-and dean(s), and, when appropriate, by the Graduate Council or University Studies
+and dean(s), and, when appropriate, by the Graduate Council or General Education Council.

 - The proposal, in the appropriate format, is posted for a 30-day review.